Gustavolando/otSwitchOnOFFLightBulbWithSoundUsingHTMLCSSnJavaScript/README.md

 This was taken from the Online Tutorials [videos](https://www.youtube.com/watch?v=OAgH_VMz08A)

-Elegant HTML, CSS and jQuery code!!
+Elegant HTML, CSS and vanilla js code!!

 I hope you like it, code it and [watch it](https://gustavolando.github.io/otSwitchOnOFFLightBulbWithSoundUsingHTMLCSSnJavaScript/)!